python-cmd2/cmd2/docs/features/scripting.rst

 that your application is structured for use in higher level python scripting.
 The following sections are meant as guidelines and highlight possible pitfalls with both production and consumption of API functionality.
-For clarity when speaking of "scripter" we are referring to those writing scripts to be run by pyscript and "designer" as th CMD2 application author.
+For clarity when speaking of "scripter" we are referring to those writing scripts to be run by pyscript and "designer" as the CMD2 application author.

 Basics
 ~~~~~~